MitchBradley/Grbl_Esp32-wiki/Development-Roadmap.md

 ## Grbl
  - **Add additional axes:**
  - Add basic kinematics (see Kinematics branch)
- - Add support for [SPI stepper drivers](https://github.com/bdring/Grbl_Esp32/issues/108) (in TMC2130 branch)
  - Look into daisy chained SPI support to TMC2130, so only one CS is required for multiple TMC2130 drivers
  - Add a way to send a startup message with the cpu_map being used, like...
 [MSG:Using cpu_map...ESP32_TMC2130]
  - Add a way to implement buttons that send commands like..homing, jogging, print a file from SD card, etc. (see limit_debounce branch)